jgifford82/receipt-processor-challenge/README.md

 # Setup

-* Download and install Docker if needed.
-See [documentation](https://www.docker.com/products/docker-desktop/).

 * Install Python 3.8.13 or above if needed.
 See [documentation](https://www.python.org/downloads/).
   - Run this to check if Python installed and if it's the right version:
   ```python --version```